EatZeBaby/dbsql-workshop/admin.md

 * Avoid special characters or spaces
 * Ensure names are aligned with data domain or department ownership

-Once the catalog is created, you can confirm in the catalog explorer.
 Now, we’ll move to the next layer—schemas (or databases), which live inside the catalog and further organize your data assets.

 ## Step 2: Create a Schema and Schema Name